chenziqiao/course-info/assignments/README.md

 ### Assignments for CIS 355

-There are three major assignments in CIS 355.
+There are four major assignments in CIS 355.
 Overviews follow.

 - Transactional Database Development (20 pts)
     - Your team has selected a chapter from the Kimball textbook (from ch.
 7-16) as a "case study" for the course project.
 In the first series of assignments, you will design and build a transactional (operational) database for the case study.
 This should get you up to speed with SQL, ER Diagramming, and the basics of logical/physical database implementation.